mattermost/mattermost-plugin-github/README.md

         * Paste the webhook secret you copied before into the secret field
         * Select the events: Issues, Issue comments, Pull requests, Pull request reviews, and Pull request review comments
     3. Save the webhook
+    4. __Note for each organization you want to receive notifications for or subscribe to, you must create a webhook__
+4. Configure a bot account
+    1. Create a new Mattermost user, through the regular UI or the CLI with the username "github"
+    2. Go to the System Console -> Plugins -> GitHub and select this user in the User setting
+    3. Save the settings
 4. (Optional) Lock the plugin to a GitHub organization
     * Go to System Console -> Plugins -> GitHub and set the GitHub Organization field to the name of your GitHub organization
 5. Enable the plugin